VictorColominaAnoll/Cards-game/README.md

 - Test the front-end using [Cypress](https://www.cypress.io/) to learn more about this technology ✅
 - Use automatic releases with **Github Actions** to deploy new features ✅

-## Do you want to play? 🕹

-Visit https://spriesof-games.herokuapp.com and have fun 🥳

 # About the project

 ## Which technologies are used?